jeffpar/pcjs.v1/devices/ti57/rom/README.md

 - [4,146,928](../patents/us4146928) (readable)
 - [4,277,675](../patents/us4277675) (not very readable)

-Looking at [ti57rombits.jpg](http://seanriddle.com/ti57rombits.jpg), I counted 215 columns and 128 rows, for a total of 27520 bits.
+Looking at Sean's [ROM array image](http://seanriddle.com/ti57rombits.jpg), I counted 215 columns and 128 rows, for a total of 27520 bits.
 Divide that by 13 and you get 2116 13-bit words -- just enough room for 2K words.

 The TI-57 patents describe the operation of the ROM to some extent: